LBHackney-IT/council-tax-bill-plan-b/infrastructure/README.md

 # aws s3 ls | grep "hackney-council-tax-bill"
 ```

-9. Uncomment the `backend` block (this means Terraform will manage state using the S3 bucket)
+4. Uncomment the `backend` block (this means Terraform will manage state using the S3 bucket)
-10. Reinitialise Terraform
+5. Reinitialise Terraform

 ```bash
 $ terraform init
 ```

-11. Enter `yes` when Terraform asks if you want to copy existing state to the new backend (this means the S3 bucket configuration can be changed using Terraform)
+6. Enter `yes` when Terraform asks if you want to copy existing state to the new backend (this means the S3 bucket configuration can be changed using Terraform)

+### Declare resources for the database

-12. Duplicate the `main.tf` file within `/infrastructure/production` directory into the new directory: `/infrastructure/<environment>`
+1. Duplicate the `main.tf` file within `/infrastructure/production` directory into the new directory: `/infrastructure/<environment>`

 ```bash
 # Replace <environment> with the name of the environment